 Too young for a hair transplant?

-Despite effective non-surgical hair loss solutions being available to suitable men from age 16 (minoxidil) and age 18 (finasteride 1mg) respectively, Sampson has chosen not to follow the pharmaceutical hair loss treatment route.
-This option, including custom treatment courses including both clinically-proven medications and hair growth boosters, is favoured by many men for hair loss prevention, as well as for promoting regrowth and stabilising existing shedding.
+Despite effective non-surgical solutions being available to suitable men, Sampson has chosen not to follow the pharmaceutical hair loss treatment route.
+This option, including custom treatment courses with either one or both of the two clinically-proven medications for male pattern baldness, and supplementary hair growth supporting products, is favoured by many men for hair loss prevention, as well as for promoting regrowth and stabilising existing shedding.

 At just over a month shy of his 24th birthday, George Sampson is certainly at the younger end of the spectrum for hair restoration surgery.
 He is due to have his operation today, 26th April 2017, using ARTAS technology.
 Wayne Rooney, the Manchester United and England footballer who is credited with boosting the popularity of hair transplants in the UK after openly discussing his first of two procedures, was 26 years old when he had his first grafts.
 At the time, this was considered young by many as 25 is the absolute minimum age at which some surgeons will accept candidates for this type of operation.